moskytw/tree-merger/README.md

 # Tree Merger

-I will backup files in my desktop, laptop and server, but I always forgot to sync them.
+I backuped files in my desktop, laptop and server, but I always forgot to sync them.

 There are the different versions of a same file tree which has more than ten thousands of files.
 It is a terrible thing to merge them by the unaided eyes, so I wrote this script to help myself.